rblotsky/DatabaseMigrator/README.md

 If you made changes that have yet to be applied to a live database, and you want to delete them, follow these steps:
 1. Remove the "Migration_X.json" and "SQLMigration_X.json" file associated with it (these are found in your migrations folder).
-2. Go to "SQLMigration_Combined.json" and remove the list item for the migration (this has the exact same data as the SQLMigration file)
-3. Repeat steps 1 and 2 for all migrations *after* the one you removed.
+2. Repeat step 1 for all migrations *after* the one you removed.

 ### Manually Editing Migrations
 Make sure you know how migration files are structured before making any manual changes.
 If you manually edit a migration file, make sure to delete and re-generate its associated SQLMigration file.